jason-reinert/http-client-server-test/README.md

 a more robust solution.
 There is an exemplary example in many approaches.

 ###Requirements
-4. Branch this project (name it with '<your name>-submission').
+1. Branch this project (name it with ```'<your name>-submission'```).
 1. Ready the project locally as a web service.
 This means, the index.php script can be requested via HTTP.
 At Pillr, we use NGINX w/ PHP-FPM.
 However, PHP has it's [own web server](http://php.net/manual/en/features.commandline.webserver.php); which could be used as well as Apache w/ mod-php.
+However you prefer you local setup is up to you - take note that the HTTP headers should reflect your HTTP server choice.
-2. Pass the [PHP-UNIT](https://phpunit.de/) tests in the tests folder.
+1. Pass the [PHP-UNIT](https://phpunit.de/) tests in the tests folder.
-3. When a Client (ex. web browser or curl) makes a HTTP Request, your Server will provide a HTTP Reponse of a application/json type and a message body content w/ the following structure:
+1. index.php - 1-page app root scripts.
+When a Client (ex. web browser or curl) makes a HTTP Request to ``` <HOST-NAME>/index.php ```, your Server will provide a HTTP Reponse of a application/json type and a message body content w/ the following structure:
 ```
 HTTP/1.1 200 OK
 Date: <DATE-TIME-STRING>